filterpaper/qmk_userspace/readme.md

 # Summary
 This is my personal *userspace* for [QMK Firmware](https://github.com/qmk/qmk_firmware).
-It is set up as a self-contained folder that avoids placing `keymap.c` files within keyboard sub-folders.
+It is set up as a self-contained repository that avoids `keymap.c` files within keyboard sub-folders.
+It can by build by placing this repository within QMK's [userspace](https://docs.qmk.fm/#/feature_userspace) folder and compiling with the JSON files.
+[Actions](https://docs.github.com/en/actions) can also be leveraged to do likewise on a GitHub container with [build.yml](.github/workflows/build.yml) workflow.
-* Keymaps are saved as [QMK Configurator](https://config.qmk.fm/#/) JSON files.
-* Shared source files build with `rules.mk`.

 ![corneplanck](https://github.com/filterpaper/filterpaper.github.io/raw/main/images/corneplanck.png)

-# Building Userspace
-This repository can be built as QMK's [userspace](https://docs.qmk.fm/#/feature_userspace) within `users` folder by executing `qmk compile` on the JSON files.
-[Actions](https://docs.github.com/en/actions) can also be leveraged to do likewise on a GitHub container with the [build.yml](.github/workflows/build.yml) workflow.

 # Features
 * Shared [layout](layout.h) wrapper macros
 * [Combos](#combo-helper-macros) simplified with preprocessors
 * [Tap-hold](#tap-hold-macros) clipboard shortcuts
 * [Word](features/) processing features
-  * Caps Unlock to toggle caps lock following a word
   * Autocorrection for typos
+  * Caps Unlock that follows a word
 * [OLED](oled/) indicators and animation
   * [Bongocat](oled/oled-bongocat.c) with compressed RLE frames
   * [Luna](oled/oled-luna.c) (and Felix) the dog
   * Soundmonster [indicator](oled/oled-icons.c) icons
-  * Katakana コルネ font file
 * [RGB](rgb/) matrix lighting and effects
   * Custom "candy" matrix effect
   * [Layer indicators](#light-configured-layers-keys) of active keys